 10. Burst Fade

 The burst fade is defined by its semi-circular appearance as it tapers around the ear and the back of the head.
 It is versatile and cool and can be worn on hair of various lengths and textures.
 It can also be paired with your chosen hairstyle.
 The longer the hair is at the top, the more contrast you will achieve and create interesting proportions.
-The burst fade is a stylish and modern men’s hairstyle that will allow you to express yourself.
+The burst fade haircut is a stylish and modern men’s hairstyle that will allow you to express yourself.

 11. Skin Fade